Insights

 Can I become a private lender without a licence?

-The legislation regulatory these licences imposes significant civil and criminal penalties for carrying on credit activities or financial services without the appropriate licence.
+The legislation regulating these licences imposes significant civil and criminal penalties for carrying on credit activities and/or financial services without the appropriate licence.
 It is imperative that you understand the governing criteria and obtain the correct licence for your business circumstances.

 I would like to receive Burke Lawyers Newsletters